Slip, Trips and Fall Prevention

 - Weather hazards: Walk more slowly so you can react to traction changes.
 Wear slip resistant shoes or boots, and dry off shoes as soon as practical after entering a building (wet shoes on dry floors are as dangerous as dry shoes on wet floors).
 Wear sunglasses on sunny winter days so you can more easily see slippery areas.

-Trips commonly occur when you foot strikes an object and your momentum throws you off balance.
+Commonly occur when your foot strikes an object and your momentum throws you off balance.
 To minimize the potential for this type of injury:

 - Do not allow carried packages to obstruct your view.